jianyuan/terraform-provider-sentry/docs/resources/project.md

 - `platform` (String) The optional platform for this project.
 - `resolve_age` (Number) Hours in which an issue is automatically resolve if not seen after this amount of time.
 - `slug` (String) The optional slug for this project.
+- `team` (String, Deprecated) The slug of the team to create the project for.
+One of 'team' or 'teams' must be set.
+- `teams` (Set of String) The slugs of the teams to create the project for.
+One of 'team' or 'teams' must be set.

 ### Read-Only